C1nderC0ated/DCX-neo/README.md

 ### Auto Setup

-Runs a curated batch in one pass: logging cleanup (WindowManager trace channels, dropbox rate limits), dexopt, thermal status, and the universal log silencer — the fastest way to a sensible baseline.
+Runs a curated batch in one pass: logging cleanup (WindowManager trace channels, dropbox rate limits), dexopt, a temporary thermal override, the universal log silencer, and experimental SurfaceFlinger phase offsets (volatile;
+**not** a refresh-rate lock — see Optimize).
+Fastest way to a sensible baseline.

 > Auto Setup deliberately does **not** enable ANGLE (earlier versions did on
 > Android 12+, which crashed apps on some non-Pixel devices).
 ANGLE is opt-in